 The lateral system will also be redesigned as the existing lateral system, slab-column moment frames, for the concrete levels are outdated.
-The proposed lateral system will incorporate steel moment frames and/or shear walls if needed, and will be positioned systematically to ensure relatively close center of rigidities and center of masses on all levels.
-Furthermore, the proposed lateral system will also be designed to account for any torsional issues that may arise.
+The proposed lateral system will incorporate steel moment frames, and will be positioned systematically to ensure relatively close center of rigidities and center of masses on all levels.
+Moment connections will be needed in both directions for wind and beams will be used on the column lines to add stiffness to the structure.

+Furthermore, the moment frames will be sized using RAM structural system and the overall lateral system will also be designed to account for any torsional issues that may arise.